Heaving to: Heaving to

-For a sloop sailing along normally, either of two maneuvers will render the sailboat to be hove to.
+For a sloop sailing along normally, either of two maneuvers will cause the sailboat to be hove to.

-First, the jib can be literally heaved to windward, using the windward sheet and releasing the other.
+First, the jib can be literally heaved to windward by hauling in the windward sheet and releasing the leeward sheet.
 Then the rudder would be put across so as to turn gently towards the wind.
 Without the drive of the jib, and allowing time for momentum to die down, the sailboat will be unable to tack and will stop hove to.
 This method may be preferable when broad reaching or running before a strong wind in a heavy sea and the prospect of tacking through the wind in order to heave to may not appeal.
 Bearing away from the wind so that the headsail is blanketed by the mainsail can make it easier to haul in the windward sheet.

-Alternatively, the vessel can simply be turned normally to tack through the wind, without freeing the jibsheet.
+Alternatively, the vessel can simply be turned normally to tack through the wind, but without freeing the jibsheet.
 The mainsail should self-tack onto the other side, but the jib is held aback.
 Finally the rudder is put the other way, as if trying to tack back again.
-Without the drive of the jib, she cannot do this and will stop hove to.
+Without the drive of the jib, the ship cannot come about and will stop hove to.
 This method is fast to implement and is recommended by sail training bodies such as the RYA as a "quick stop" reaction to a man overboard emergency, for sailing boats that have an engine available for further maneuvers to approach and pick up the casualty.

 Finally, in either case, the tiller or wheel should be lashed so that the rudder cannot move again, and the mainsheet adjusted so that the boat lies with the wind ahead of the beam with minimal speed forward.
-Usually this involves easing the sheet slightly compared to a closehauled position, but depending on the relative sizes of the sails, the shape and configuration of the keel and rudder and the state of the wind and sea, each skipper will have to experiment.
+Usually this involves easing the mainsheet slightly compared to a closehauled position, but depending on the relative sizes of the sails, the shape and configuration of the keel and rudder and the state of the wind and sea, each skipper will have to experiment.
 After this the boat can be left indefinitely, only keeping a lookout for other approaching vessels.

 When hove to, the boat will heel, there will be some drift to leeward and some tendency to forereach, so adequate seaway must be allowed for.
 In rough weather, this leeway can actually leave a "slick" effect to windward, in which the waves are smaller than elsewhere.
 This can make a rest or meal break a little more comfortable at times.

 To come out from the hove-to position and get under way again, the tiller or wheel is unlashed and the windward jibsheet is released, hauling in the normal leeward one.
 Bearing off the wind using the rudder will get the boat moving and then she can be maneuvered onto any desired course.
 It is important when choosing the tack, heaving to, and remaining hove to, in a confined space that adequate room is allowed for these maneuvers.